lambinsea/maomaowm/README.md

 This project is developed based on [dwl](https://codeberg.org/dwl/dwl/),

 "Since many people have asked about the meaning of this compositor's name, 'Maomao' is an online alias I've been using for years - it comes from the first two characters of the Chinese word for 'caterpillar' (毛毛虫).
 You can basically think of it as meaning 'caterpillar'.

 1. **Lightweight & Fast Build**
    - *Maomao* is as lightweight as *dwl*, and its build can be completed within few seconds.
 Despite this, *maomao* does not compromise on functionality.

-2. **Feature Integration**
+2. **Feature Highlights**
-   - In addition to inheriting *dwl*'s core features and common functions found in other compositors, *maomao* also supports unique functionalities from other projects.
-These include:
+   - Besides basic WM functionality, maomao provides:
-     - Hyprland’s *animations*,
+     - Smooth and customizable animations
-     - Sway’s *additional protocols*,
+     - Excellent input method support
-     - Labwc’s *text input method*,
+     - Flexible window layouts with easy switching
-     - Niri’s *scrolling layout*.
+     - Rich window states: swallow, minimize, maximize, unglobal, global, fakefullscreen, overlay...
-   - However, these are implemented in a deliberately lightweight and simplistic manner to avoid bloated code.
+     - Simple yet powerful external configuration

 3. **Philosophy**
    - *Maomao* has no rigid design ideology—you could call it an eclectic hybrid of various compositors.